salesforce/tough-cookie/README.md

 #### `.TTL([now=Date.now()])`

-compute the TTL relative to `now` (milliseconds).
+Computes the TTL relative to `now` (milliseconds).
 The same precedence rules as for `expiryTime`/`expiryDate` apply.

-The "number" `Infinity` is returned for cookies without an explicit expiry and `0` is returned if the cookie is expired.
+`Infinity` is returned for cookies without an explicit expiry and `0` is returned if the cookie is expired.
 Otherwise a time-to-live in milliseconds is returned.

 #### `.canonicalizedDomain()`

 #### `.cdomain()`

-return the canonicalized `.domain` field.
-This is lower-cased and punycode (RFC3490) encoded if the domain has any non-ASCII characters.
+Returns the canonicalized `.domain` field.
+This is lower-cased and punycode (RFC 3490) encoded if the domain has any non-ASCII characters.

 #### `.toJSON()`